(You may use or post any information on this site as long as it references groovywares.com

 He arrived in New York fresh out of college in 1954 and opened his first studio in 1958 at 342 East Fifty-Sixth Street - New York.
 At first he worked

 with mosaics and stained glass.
+His early mosaics were made of leather scraps and later, cellulose sponges dyed various colors.
 After a brief welding class in 1958, he switched to the ingenious abstract sculptures that are so

 sought after today.
 In 1962 he opened a second location at 202 East 77th street called simply "The Sculpture Studio"